buckmanting/Dominic/README.md

 TODO: add details here

 ## How to Contribute
 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are greatly appreciated.
-Before you jump into the code I would recommend you first read out [contiubuting guideline](CONTRIBUTING.md).
+Before you jump into the code I would recommend you first read our [contiubution guidelines](CONTRIBUTING.md).
 The basic steps are as follows:

 1. Clone the Project `git clone git@github.com:springerBuck/Dominic.git`
 2. Create your Feature or Bug Branch `git checkout -b feature/cool-feature` or `git checkout -b bug/pesky-bug`